 This leads you to discover what makes a piece of art look like you.
 This includes color palettes, overall drawing style, textures, voice/subject, and specific techniques.

 It’s important to keep in mind here, that this is a continuing development, that can and should keep evolving throughout your life as an artist.
-I don’t make that chevron pattern as much any more because I’ve since developed other quirks as I’ve changed and my art has changed.
-But each one will lead you to the next if you follow them.
+That chevron pattern has shifted and changed over the last 5+ years of drawing, as I’ve since developed other quirks as I’ve changed and my art has changed.
+Each change will lead you to the next if you follow them.
+You can still see the shadow of my chevron patten in how I fill in areas with pen, like in the texture of hair.

-So those are what I think are the basic developments, but now how do we move through that progression, pushing through each development?
+So those are the basic developments, but how do we move through that progression, pushing through each development to the next?

 The Step that Makes it All Happen

-There’s one crucial step that happens throughout this progression, and without it, nothing will happen and your style will never be found.
+There’s one crucial step that happens throughout this progression, and without it, your style will never be found.
 So what is this secret step to find your artistic style?

 It’s making art.

-Your style is the result of a honed interest, all the things you’ve absorbed over your lifetime, an appreciation of the art, a refined craft, a sense of curiosity, the ability to notice and follow the leads your work shows you, and finally the repetition of creating art over and over.
+Your style is the result of explored tools, all the things you’ve absorbed over your lifetime, an appreciation of the art, a refined craft, a sense of curiosity, the ability to notice and follow the leads your work shows you, and finally the repetition of creating art over and over.

 To do all that, just make more art.